cwinpy/cwinpy/paper/paper.md

 sampling algorithms (see, e.g., @2021arXiv210109675B or @nestedsampling for a review).
-By default, CWInPy uses the [`dynesty`](https://dynesty.readthedocs.io/) package [@2020MNRAS.493.3132S] for inference using nested sampling, producing both posterior probability distributions for the parameters of interest and the Bayesian evidence for the signal model given the data.
+By default, CWInPy uses the [`dynesty`](https://dynesty.readthedocs.io/) package [@2020MNRAS.493.3132S] for inference using nested sampling, producing both posterior probability distributions for the parameters of interest and the Bayesian evidence for the data given the signal model.

 # Statement of need